RichGibson/vienna_guide/README.md

 ## Excursions

+(incomplete, theoretically more to come)
 -Streetfood

--Getting to water, swimming and summer recreations, FKK, donauinsel, and Bad's of different sorts.
+-Getting to water, swimming and summer recreations, FKK, Donauinsel, and Bad's of different sorts.

--MQ Bookstore, up and over, my version of the street art passage

 -The 'Big' classic European experience, Rick Steve's walking tour of downtown - reference his walk, versus the small version via